How To Get Here

 Yachting

-Moor in Hillswick and Ura Firth in Northmavine and enjoy a meal or a drink at the newly opened St Magnus Bay Hotel overlooking the bay or nip up the road to the Braewick Café in Eshaness.
-The Collafirth Marina has toilets, showers and washing machines available for sailors to use.
+Moor in Hillswick and Ura Firth in Northmavine, enjoy a meal or drink at the newly opened St Magnus Bay Hotel overlooking the bay, or nip up the road to the Braewick Café in Eshaness.
+The Collafirth Marina has toilets, showers and washing machines for sailors.

 The cliff coast from Hillswick Ness to Uyea Isle is breathtaking.
-The Drongs stacks and Dore Holm lead on to the basalt cliffs of the Skerry of Stenness, where there is a huge cave.
-North of Eshaness lighthouse is another Hamnavoe (meaning - safe harbour).
-Ronas Voe is Shetland's longest sea loch with excellent anchorage at the head.
-The marina and pier at Collafirth was built in 1988 on the site of an old Norwegian whaling station where the fishing industry lives on.
-Electricity can be arranged at the marina and approach poses no problems at any state of the tide.
+The Drongs stacks and Dore Holm lead onto the basalt cliffs of the Skerry of Stenness, where there is a huge cave.
+North of Eshaness lighthouse is another Hamnavoe (meaning – safe harbour).
+Ronas Voe is Shetland’s longest sea loch with an excellent anchorage at the head.
+The marina and pier at Collafirth was built in 1988 on the site of an old Norwegian whaling station where the fishing industry lives.
+Electricity can be arranged at the marina and the approach poses no problems at any stage of the tide.

 There is a new marina at the head of the voe at Brae, situated near to the Delting Boating Club.